HTJenna/Disaster-Response-Pipeline-using-SVC/README.md

 3) Running the project
 Root Directory:
  - App
-   - templates
    - go.html: Renders the model output
    - master.html: index of webapp, renders graphs
    - run.py: houses flask app, and initialises web app
+   - templates
  - Data
    - categories.csv: category data
+   - Disaster.db: SQLite DB to save data
    - messages.csv: messages data
-   - Disaster.db: SQLite DB to save data
    - process_data.py: executed file to clean and save data
  - Models
-   - train_classifier: trains and saves the classifier model
+   - train_classifier.py: trains and saves the classifier model

 4) To execute the project a terminal is used.
 Install all the necessary packages in your environment.
 To run the project, follow these steps